moberwasserlechner/jopencage/README.md

 6. Push to the branch (`git push origin feature/my-feature`)
 7. Create a Github Pull Request

+### Code Style

+This repo includes a .editorconfig file, which your IDE should pickup automatically.

+If not: Please use the sun coding convention.
+Please do not use tabs at all!

+Try to change only parts your feature or bugfix requires.

 # Testing

 For running the tests you have to use your *own* OpenCage API Key.